suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ~~~
 {: #fig-moqt-session title="Structure of an MoQT session" }

-Objects are comprised of three parts: parts the relay can read and
+Objects are comprised of three parts: parts that Relays can read and
-modify, parts the relay can read but is not allowed to modify, and parts
+modify, parts that Relay can read but is not allowed to modify, and parts
-the relay can not read or modify.
+the Relays cannot read or modify.
 The
 payload portion MAY be end to end encrypted, in which case it is only
 visible to the original publisher and the end subscribers.
 The application is
 solely responsible for the content of the object payload.